 In Enzootic Areas

 NSD virus can remain cryptic in enzootic areas for years, in ongoing tick-host-tick cycles and be maintained by trans-ovarial transmission with no manifestation of any disease problem.
 Young animals are challenged when they have maternal antibody and develop an active immune response.
 The small-ruminant populations show high levels of immunity (Davies, 1978a).
 This situation prevails throughout the enzootic areas for NSD in East Africa.
 Disease is signalled whenever susceptible breeds of sheep and goats are introduced into the enzootic areas to improve the production potential of the indigenous breeds.
 This has happened in Uganda (Terpstra, 1969), in Kenya and in Somalia (Pavalglia, 1938; quoted by Pellegrini, 1950), when Karakul sheep were brought from Italy.
 Disease also follows the movement of sheep and goats from non-enzootic semi-arid zones to the centres of population for trade purposes.
 Any attempts at tick control in the small-ruminant populations may allow the development of susceptible population groups, which are at risk when the tick control activities cease or fail for any reason.
-No control strategy is necessary for NSD in enzootic areas.
 The levels of flock immunity remain high, wherever high levels of larval survival ensure persistent populations of the tick vectors.
 This happens wherever there are two wet, or continuous wet with only short dry seasons.
-It is possible that there are such enzootic areas in the south of Sudan, where Rh. appendiculatus occurs, in Uganda and in parts of the Congo.
+It is possible that there are such enzootic areas in the south of Sudan, where R. appendiculatus occurs, in Uganda and in parts of the Congo.

 In Epizootic Areas

 Pastoralists in areas that are non-enzootic for NSD have described epizootics that kill most of their sheep (Lewis, 1934).
 This is in areas where the tick vector may be present, but in only extremely small numbers, which is typically in the Acacia savannahs of agroclimatic zone III in East Africa.
 These populations have, however, been seen to increase dramatically following the periodic changes in rainfall pattern, when for 6-18 months there may be prolonged and heavy rainfall with heavy cloud cover.
 This results in the development of more ground vegetation, which allows huge increases in the tick populations to occur.
-Where previously, one Rh. appendiculatus tick may be found after examining 10 animals, after these changes hundreds may be found on a single animal.
+Where previously, one R. appendiculatus tick may be found after examining 10 animals, after these changes hundreds may be found on a single animal.
 In such conditions epizootics of NSD have been seen with high mortality rates in the non-immune sheep and goat populations.
 Such climatic conditions have occurred in 7-15 year cycles, but may become more frequent following the changes induced by the El Nino/Southern Ocean Oscillation effects (ENSO).

 The history of epizootic NSD in Somalia suggests a similar epidemiological basis.
 The outbreaks have followed periods of severe drought, which resulted in much movement of livestock.
 The mortality was occurring in these migratory flocks, which moved, presumably into NSD-enzootic areas.

 The enzootic areas for NSD are in the moist-forest-derived or natural grasslands and in the contiguous moist bushed and wooded grasslands.
 These are in Eco-climatic Zones II & III in most classifications for Africa.
 Zone IV, which include the drier Acacia grasslands, are generally too dry for the tick vector, other than when associated with the riverine woodland zones.
-These have a higher water table and allow the persistence of Rh. appendiculatus in Zone IV; these populations increase hugely in favourable conditions.
+These have a higher water table and allow the persistence of R. appendiculatus in Zone IV; these populations increase hugely in favourable conditions.